yype/yype.site/_posts/2021-01-26-Answers-to-Understanding-Cryptography-Problems-Chapter2.md

 We can see that there are 7 sequence states(the sequence length is 7).
 Therefore, *it's possible*, that the LFSR could be using a primitive polynomial of degree 3.

 > Note that we can never know if the key stream contains a larger repetend.
-Using the given information, we can only be sure that *an LFSR using a primitive polynomial of degree 3* could be possible.
+Using the given information, we can only be sure that *an LFSR using a primitive polynomial of degree 3* could be a possible scenario.
 There is a possibility that an LFSR using a polynomial of a larger degree is actually used.
 Specifically for this problem, I'll just assume the degree is 3.

 (1) What is the degree m of the key stream generator?